hurngchunlee/linux-custom-oci/README.md

 When the Bluebuild recipes are changed in this repository, OCI image build via the Bluebuild GitHub Action can be triggered either manually or by publishing a new GitHub release of the repository.

-_optional:_ For a newly cloned GitHub repository, a setup for container signing is needed for signing the OCI image.
+_optional:_ For a newly cloned GitHub repository, a setup is needed for signing the OCI image.
 See [here](https://blue-build.org/how-to/cosign/) for the instruction.

 ## Creating installer ISO